francis-clairicia/EasyNetwork/docs/source/howto/advanced/buffered_serializers.rst

       If you are relying only on the area that has already been written, you can skip this step (as in the example above).

    Growing buffers
-      It is not officially supported to increase/decrease the buffer size during deserialization.
+      It is not supported to increase/decrease the buffer size during deserialization.

 .. tip::